alphagov/govuk-frontend/docs/contributing/testing.md

 Fix any CSS or JavaScript style errors that the linting tests report.

+## 2. Fix any invalid HTML

+To check whether your HTML markup is valid, [check your page with W3C's markup validator](https://validator.w3.org/).

+If you can, fix any errors or warnings the validator reports.

+You should not need to fix any [known issues with our components](https://github.com/alphagov/govuk-frontend/issues/1280#issuecomment-509588851) that the validator reports.

+If you need help with fixing an error or a warning, let us know in your pull request or [contact us](https://design-system.service.gov.uk/#support).

-## 2. Check your changes in the ‘review app’
+## 3. Check your changes in the ‘review app’

 In your project folder, run `npm start`, then go to [http://localhost:3000/]([http://localhost:3000/]) in your browser to open the 'review app'.